sandstorm/NeosH5P/README.md

 example.
 You need to configure Neos to use your implementation in your site package's `Objects.yaml`.
 This will give you the opportunity to interact with your own frontend user model and extract name and email address.

+To send xAPI statements to a LRS or other external endpoint, you need to provide a JavaScript that handles the sending process.
+This way, you have control over the sending process and can handle any login/routing/statement manipulation requirements in your own package.
+The script is injected automatically - all you need to do is provide a path to a script file under the configuration setting `Sandstorm.NeosH5P.xAPI.integrationScript`.
+Refer to this package's `Settings.yaml` for a detailed explanation (see the comments at the "xAPI" section of the config).

 ## 4. Set up a cronjob to remove temporary H5P editor files
 Plan a cronjob to remove all EditorTempfiles and associated resources.
 EditorTempfiles are created e.g. when a user starts creating an H5P content element and has already uploaded assets (such as pictures), then cancels the process.